Remarks on motives of abelian type: Descent and motives of abelian type Proof of Theorems and

 For instance, if $M$ is a motive such that $M_{\overline{k}}$ is of abelian type, then $M$ has a Chow--K\"unneth decomposition.
-In particular, we obtain the following result that extends the classical result of Deninger-Murre \cite{DM} according to which every abelian variety has a Chow--K\"unneth decomposition.
+In particular, we obtain the following result that extends the classical result of Deninger--Murre \cite{DM} according to which every abelian variety has a Chow--K\"unneth decomposition.

 \begin{corollary} Let $X$ be a variety over $k$ such that $X_{\overline{k}}$ has the structure of an abelian variety.
 Then $X$ has a Chow--K\"unneth decomposition. \end{corollary}